 • Jobs are available throughout the UK and job security is generally good.

-• Women are currently underrepresented in the profession.
+• Although more companies are addressing the gender imbalance in the IT sector, women are still underrepresented.
+This is a recognised issue and steps are being taken to redress the balance.
 There are various schemes around to encourage more women into penetration testing and other technical roles.
-These include WISE (Women into Science, Technology, Engineering and Mathematics), Cyber Security Challenge UK, WeAreTechWomen and Girl Geeks.
+These include WISE, Cyber Security Challenge UK, WeAreTechWomen and Girl Geeks.

 • There are opportunities for qualified cyber security experts to work overseas.